Low- and middle-income countries lack assistive devices for elderly

 Assistive technologies can range from wheelchairs, canes, prosthetic and orthotic devices, to spectacles, low vision aids, hearing aids, communication boards, household robots and assistive mobile and computer technology.

-Such items are only available to about one in 10 people in the countries included in the study, said lead author Keshini Marasinghe.
+Globally, such items are only available to about one in 10 of those who need them, said lead author Keshini Marasinghe.

 “That’s quite a very low baseline considering the state-of-the-art in technological innovations in the 21st century,” said Marasinghe, a researcher at the University of Waterloo in Ontario, Canada.